 The goal of the checklist is to help authors produce stronger scholarship, and to help reviewers evaluate such scholarship more consistently.
+Importantly, the checklist is is meant to support informed judgment, not supplant it.
 The committee’s hope is that this checklist can put all members of the community literally on the same page.

 The current checklist dates from October 26, 2018.
 It and the FAQ below have incorporated feedback we have received since the initial checklist was released in January; thanks to those who commented!
 We continue to solicit feedback and suggestions for improvement.
 We are particularly interested in

 Feedback can be provided via this Google Form (preferred) or via email to Steve Blackburn.